-Jobs aren’t ready when the S
+Jobs aren’t ready when the Subcontractor arrives as scheduled.

 The phase under construction is behind schedule, and not ready for the scheduled work when the subcontractors arrives.
 This is a common complaint among subcontractors in the construction industry, and the first sign that the project is probably suffering from quality issues.